 In India, physical gold is considered wealth & has a significant cultural value attached to it.
+Gold is also considered the safest investment option for decades.

 But over the years, our definition of wealth accumulation is changing.

-It is important to consider where buying Gold stands.
+It is important to consider where buying gold stands.

 - How important is Gold as an asset class?